monsoonmaelstrom/book2/book2.md

 “No.”

 “He doesn’t even know what ‘it’ is!”
-Lisette says hotly.
+Lisette snaps hotly.

 “Doesn’t matter.
 He said no.”